We compiled a list of the most-asked questions on furlough leave, so you don’t need to look elsewhere:

 - HMRC will pay employers 80% of a furloughed worker’s pay up to a cap of £2,500 per month.
-From 1 September the government contribution will drop to 70% and 10% must come from the employer.
-From 1 October the government contribution will drop to 60% and 20% must come from the employer.

 - HMRC will cover the associated Employers’ NIC and minimum automatic employer pension contributions until 1 August, after that, the employer is responsible.